A Complete Guide To Assistive Devices For Hand Tremors

 • Cala Trio

 The Cala Trio neuromodulation device uses electrical stimulation to reduce tremors.
 Worn on the wrist, it modulates brain signals to control tremor activity.
-Unlike other devices, Cala Trio is prescription only and can only be used twice daily.
+Unlike other devices, Cala Trio is prescription-only and can only be used twice daily.
 While effective for some patients, its limited usage may not suit everyone.

 Here are the essential differences between them: